alvis-lin/server/README.md

 #### Post information

-The Question Form App and Quiz App need to post question's information and user's answer information respectively to the main database.
+The Question Setting App and Quiz App need to post question's information and user's answer information respectively to the main database.
 The code is the combination between node js Javascript and SQL language.
 SQL is used for inserting the data into the database.

 Example of code to post the question's information from httpServer to the questions table in the database.